-(3) Phantom Bonus Retention Plan
+(2) Phantom Bonus Retention Plan

 (i) In 2012, our Board approved a "Phantom" Bonus Retention Plan for Senior Officers (the Phantom Plan).
 The purpose of the Phantom Plan is to provide an incentive to retain applicable senior officers of Elbit Systems and certain of our subsidiaries by strengthening the alignment of the Phantom Plan recipients' financial interests with those of the Company and our shareholders.
-Under the Phantom Plan, phantom bonus units were granted to executive officers, as approved by the Company's authorized bodies, within the framework of three consecutive yearly tranches, each such tranche comprised of an equal number of units which entitle the recipient the right to receive the financial benefit (Unit Benefits) deriving from increases in the value of the Company's shares during the applicable periods, subject to certain restrictions.
+Under the Phantom Plan, phantom bonus units were granted to executive officers within the framework of three consecutive yearly tranches, each such tranche comprised of an equal number of units which entitle the recipient the right to receive the financial benefit (Unit Benefits) deriving from increases in the value of the Company's shares during the applicable periods, subject to certain restrictions.
 Unit Benefits are calculated separately for each tranche.
 The Unit Benefits accrual period for each tranche is three years from the respective grant date of the applicable bonus units.

 - (ii) At the end of each year during the Unit Benefits accrual period for each tranche, the Company calculates the value of each Unit Benefit for such year (the Unit Benefits Value).
-The Unit Benefits Value is the difference between: (i) the opening value for that year i.e. the average closing price on the TASE of the Company's shares for the thirty (30) trading days preceding the beginning of the respective year, and (ii) the year-end value for said year i.e. the average closing price on the TASE of the Company's shares for the thirty (30) trading days preceding the Company's shares for the thirty (30) trading days preceding the end of the relevant year. - (iii) The accrued Unit Benefits Value for each yearly tranche is the sum of the first year Unit Benefits Value, the second year Unit Benefits Value and the third year Unit Benefits value for that tranche.
+The Unit Benefits Value is the difference between: (i) the basic value for that year i.e. the average closing price on the TASE of the Company's shares for the thirty (30) trading days preceding the beginning of the respective year, and (ii) the year-end value for said year i.e. the average closing price on the TASE of the Company's shares for the thirty (30) trading days preceding the end of the relevant year. - (iii) The accrued Unit Benefits Value for each yearly tranche is the sum of the first year Unit Benefits Value, the second year Unit Benefits Value and the third year Unit Benefits value for that tranche.
 Because of certain conditions in the Phantom Plan, the Unit Benefits Value for a particular year of a tranche may be zero or only part of the calculated Unit Benefits Value for that year.
-The aggregate maximum Unit Benefits Value of a unit granted for the full three years of a tranche may not exceed 100% of the beginning value determined for that tranche for its first year.
+The aggregate maximum Unit Benefits Value of a unit granted for the full three years of a tranche may not exceed 100% of the basic value determined for that tranche for its first year.
 Except in certain circumstances described in the Phantom Plan, the accrued Unit Benefits Value of a tranche is paid to the recipient at the end of the third year of the respective tranche. - (iv) Except as otherwise provided in the Phantom Plan, entitlement to receipt of benefits is conditioned on the recipient remaining an employee of the Company.
-The benefits received under the Phantom Plan are subject to tax at the regular personal income tax rates. - (v) We recorded amounts of approximately \$7.0 million and \$14.7 million in 2014 and 2015, respectively, as compensation costs related to the tranches of phantom bonus units granted to our executive officers under the Phantom Plan.
+The benefits received under the Phantom Plan are subject to tax at the regular personal income tax rates. - (v) We recorded amounts of approximately \$15.1 million and \$14.7 million in 2015 and 2016, respectively, as compensation costs related to grants to our executive officers under the Phantom Plan.
 See Item 18.
-Financial Statements - Note 21(G).
+Financial Statements Note 21(D).

-(4) Other Compensation
+(3) Other Compensation

-In addition to payment of monthly salary and annual bonus, in accordance with our Company's policies and as allowed by the Compensation Policy, our executive officers, are entitled to reimbursement of incurred travel and certain other expenses in a manner similar to other employees.
+In addition to payment of monthly salary and annual bonus, our executive officers are entitled to reimbursement of travel and certain other expenses in a manner similar to other employees.

-As with all other Office Holders of the Company, each of the above mentioned executive officers was covered by our D&O liability insurance policy and was entitled to indemnification pursuant to an indemnification letter approved by our shareholders, in accordance with applicable law, our Articles of Association and the Compensation Policy.
+Office Holders of the Company, including our directors and executive officers, are covered by our D&O liability insurance policy and are entitled to indemnification in accordance with our Articles of Association and pursuant to an indemnification letter as approved by our shareholders.
 (See Item 10.
 "Additional Information - Exemption, Insurance and Indemnification of Directors and Officers - Exemption, Insurance and Indemnification Under the Companies Law".)

-Compensation of Five Most Highly Compensated Executive Officers
+Compensation of Five Most Highly Compensated Office Holders